Dental Crowns, Inlays & Onlays

 Dr. Lee and his dental team are dedicated to offering conservative dentistry services.
 That means we work with patients to find the treatment option that fully restores the form and function of their bite while preserving the maximum amount of natural tooth structure.
 Fillings are typically considered the most conservative treatment option.
 This restorative treatment is used to fill in lost dental structure following decay or minor damage.
 When more advanced treatments are needed, our team offers a number of solutions to preserve the maximum dental structure and renew oral health.
 Contact us as soon as you experience signs of decay or damage in order to allow our team to provide the most conservative solutions.

 Inlays & Onlays

-In the past, when teeth were too damaged to be repaired with fillings, dental crowns, restorations that completely surround remaining tooth structure, were the go-to solution, but today, there are intermediary options – inlays and Onlays.
-Inlays are used to repair teeth that have decay or damage between the cusps, raised portions on the biting surfaces of teeth.
+In the past, when teeth were too damaged to be repaired with fillings, dental crowns, and restorations that completely surround the remaining tooth structure, were the go-to solution, but today, there are intermediary options – inlays and Onlays.
+Inlays are used to repair teeth that have decay or damage between the cusps or raised portions on the biting surfaces of teeth.
 If damage is too widespread or deep for a simple filling, the more durable inlay may be recommended.
 If patients have a chipped, broken, or decayed area that includes one or more cusps but does not extend over more than ¼ of the tooth, an onlay may be recommended.
 As the name suggests, these restorations lay on the top of the tooth, and are molded to restore the shape and structure.